(Corrects Anil Kumar’s former title in 50th paragraph of story published May 21.)

 “The party wasn’t intended to be about Rajat, but people stood up and said, ‘Is anyone else troubled by what’s going on?’”
 Kanagat said in a phone interview.
 At least 30 friends and colleagues decided to create the site to help show a different man than the one portrayed in the indictment, Kanagat said.

-Stewart, founder of Martha Stewart Living Omnimedia Inc. (MSO), started Marthatalks.com after she was charged with obstructing justice.
+Stewart, founder of Martha Stewart Living Omnimedia Inc. (MSO:US), started Marthatalks.com after she was charged with obstructing justice.
 Stewart, who was convicted in 2004 and served five months in prison, used the site to keep fans and journalists updated on her case.
 Marthatalks.com now directs visitors to Martha Stewart Living Magazine’s website and offers a free tote bag with a subscription.

 Rajaratnam, the co-founder of Galleon Group LLC, was convicted last year and is serving an 11-year sentence.
 He put up Rajdefense.org soon after he was charged in 2009.
 The site remains a legal defense clearinghouse, offering documents related to his case, including briefs and hearing transcripts.